-A book describing CHREST and modelling of chess players' eye movements:
+The following book describes CHREST and detailed comparisons of chess players’ eye movements with the model:

 - F. Gobet and P.C.R.
-Lane, 'The CHREST architecture of cognition: The role of perception in general intelligence', to appear in Proceedings of the the third conference on Artificial General Intelligence, 2010.
+Lane, ‘The CHREST architecture of cognition: The role of perception in general intelligence’, in M. Hutter, E.B.
+Baum and E. Kitzelmann (Eds).
+Proceedings of the Third conference on Artificial General Intelligence, pp. 7-12, 2010.
+(Paris, France: Atlantis Press)

 - P.C.R.
 Lane, F. Gobet and R. Ll.
 Smith, ‘Attention mechanisms in the CHREST cognitive architecture’, in L. Paletta and J. K. Tsotsos (eds), Proceedings of the Fifth International Workshop on Attention in Cognitive Systems, (Springer-Verlag) LNCS 5395, pp. 183-196, 2009.